mozohack/Nirbhaya/README.md

 Next Task : create hierarchy of time block, day, neighbourhood respectively, with count attribute.
 	: pass to a k-means classifier to get 3 distinct labelled categories of crime.
 	: will use categories obtained to gauge whether an area is dangerous or not.
+Nirbhaya App - Push 02

+- created hierarchical structure to label according to crime level

+- removed lower lying values from dataset to reduce complexity of said structure

+Next Task:
+-implementing k-means to label crime levels according to general trends.
+-use these labels to gauge whether an area is dangerous or not